 Honoring Former Nuclear Weapons Workers – National Day of Remembrance

-It is a privilege to serve and honor you as a part of the National Day of Remembrance.
+Thank You to all of the Atomic Heroes who boldly served us.
+It is a privilege to serve you and honor you as a part of the National Day of Remembrance.

 About Nuclear Care Partners

-Founded in 2011, Nuclear Care Partners proudly provides EEOICPA benefits guidance, advocacy, and no-cost in-home care to former atomic workers who have developed serious illnesses due to their workplace exposure to harmful radiation and toxic chemicals.
-Our founding belief holds that these brave men and women, who enhanced our nation’s security, deserve compassionate care.
-As a commitment to quality care, Nuclear Care Partners was the first licensed medical provider enrolled in the Department of Labor program to receive accreditation from the Accreditation Commission for Health Care (ACHC).
+Founded in 2011, Nuclear Care Partners proudly provides EEOICPA benefits guidance, advocacy, and no-cost in-home care to former atomic workers who have developed serious illnesses due to their workplace exposure in the atomic weapons industry.
+Our founding belief holds that these brave men and women, who enhanced our nation’s security, deserve kind and compassionate care.
+As a commitment to quality care, Nuclear Care Partners was the first licensed medical provider enrolled in the Department of Labor program to receive accreditation from Accreditation Commission for Health Care (ACHC).
 Our passion to serve every community in need has led to expansive growth as we serve hundreds of former atomic workers across the nation.
-For more information call 888.525.5111 or visit www.NuclearCarePartners.com.
+For more information call (303) 223-3971 or visit www.NuclearCarePartners.com.